Authorities puzzle over motive for German knife attack - News Break

 Videos posted on social media showed people surrounding the attacker and trying to hold him at bay with chairs and sticks.
 The 24-year-old Somali was then stopped with a shot to the leg by police and arrested.

-On Saturday, he was brought before a judge, who ordered him held in jail pending a possible indictment on suspicion of three counts of murder, six of attempted murder and dangerous bodily harm; and another of bodily harm.
+On Saturday, he was brought before a judge, who ordered him held in jail pending a possible indictment on suspicion of three counts of murder, six of attempted murder and another of bodily harm.

 The man arrived in Germany in May 2015 and was granted “subsidiary protection,” a status that falls short of full asylum.
 He had been in Wuerzburg since 2019, and was living in a homeless shelter.